-sendExtSettlement(ExtSettlementRequest request);
+SendExtSettlementAsync (ExtSettlementRequest request);

 This method sends an external settlement request to MTS and returns an external settlement response from MTS.
 For information on the content of the “request” argument, see the External Settlement Request (v3.0) documentation.
 For the response, see External Settlement Response (v3.0)

-sendExtSettlementAck(ExtSettlementAckRequest request);
+SendExtSettlementAckAsync (ExtSettlementAckRequest request);

 This method sends an external settlement acknowledgement message to MTS and returns an acknowledgement response from MTS.
 For information on the content of the “request” argument, see the Acknowledgement Messages (v3.0) documentation.
 For the response, see Acknowledgement Reply Messages (v3.0)